 Weeks after weeks of hectic work have left me feeling burned out.
 But I can’t do anything about it for now, as work will only get busier next week during the monthly reporting period.
 I also need to squeeze in two weeks’ worth of tasks in between, as I’m leaving for Korea in a few weeks.

 Speaking of the trip, I haven’t packed at all—because I don’t have anything to pack.
 I don’t have winter clothes.
 I thought my only coat, which looked very similar to Sherlock Holmes, was enough.
 But recently, the girls set me straight; I wouldn’t be able to walk around in single-digit weather wearing it, they said.
-A puffy winter coat, earmuffs, and padded boots are all on my shopping list, and I only have today to get it all.
+A puffy winter coat, earmuffs, and padded boots are all on my shopping list, and I only have today to get them all.
 I am heading to Uniqlo later.

 Also, I haven’t pencilled down the trip itinerary yet.
 I’ve written on post-its and bookmarked places I want to visit, but I haven’t created my usual itinerary chart, which makes me feel unprepared.
 I plan to do it tomorrow during lunchtime at work.

 Also, Amma is here.
 She saw a cheap return flight deal and decided to make a visit, which is good.
-Great, actually, because it means home-cooked meals, a warm cup of tea in the evening (brewed in her way which, however much I tried, I couldn’t master), and other motherly love.
+Great, actually, because it means home-cooked meals, a warm cup of tea in the evening (brewed in her way, which, however much I tried, I couldn’t master), and other motherly love.
 I am spending what’s left of my free time with her—going out for coffee, chatting until we fall asleep, and bugging her with questions like “Which characters of Dad do I resemble?”
 Her answer, “None, you are like me.”
 “What family gossip did I miss?”
 “I will fill you in during lunch,” she said.
 We went for lunch yesterday, and she did.
-Some were saucy; a few were pathetic but mostly amusing.
+Some were saucy; a few were pathetic, but mostly amusing.

 One last cliché on 2013: I can’t believe it’s the last week of the year!